sreenivasmrpivot/groq-speech/docs/ARCHITECTURE.md

 ---

-*This architecture design document provides a comprehensive overview of the Groq Speech SDK's system design, components, and implementation details.*
+*This architecture document provides a comprehensive overview of the Groq Speech SDK's system design, components, and implementation details.*